 All California employees are non-exempt by default.
 However, if your employer can show that you meet a list of very strict requirements, it can treat you as exempt.
 That means they do not have to pay you overtime or provide you with meal breaks and rest breaks.

-There are several types of employees under California employee exemption law:
+There are several types exempt positions under California overtime exemptions law:

 Even if your job falls into one of the categories above for exempt professions, your employer still has to meet strict requirements before they can classify you as an exempt employee.